 No prep for the COMLEX, study on your own..there are still some kinks to be worked out as it is a new campus.
 Might be a little tight when the second class joins since its just one building..no changing rooms (everyone changes in the bathroom all at once)

-Applicants commonly wished they had known ahead of time that the MMI format is unique and not easily prepared for, to think carefully before answering questions, to dress slightly more formal for certain events, and to expect nerves during the interview process.
-Additionally, they recommended being aware of transportation challenges, bringing warm clothing, and being prepared for a more relaxed atmosphere during the MMI.
+Applicants commonly wished they had known ahead of time that the MMI format is unique and not easily prepared for, to act naturally and think before answering.
+They also recommended bringing a warm jacket, being aware of transportation issues, and not underestimating nervousness during the interview.

 That the MMI is not traditional.
 They basically make their own mini version and the prompts are essentially impossible to 'prepare' for.
 Act natural.